actions-on-google/actionssdk-updates-java/README.md

    + `gcloud components update`
 1. Deploy to [App Engine using Gradle](https://cloud.google.com/appengine/docs/flexible/java/using-gradle):
    + `gradle appengineDeploy` OR
-   +  From within IntelliJ, open the Gradle tray and run the appEngineDeploy task.
+   +  From within IntelliJ, open the Gradle tray and run the appEngineDeploy task
 1. Open the `action.json` file:
    + In the **conversations object** > replace the placeholder **URL** values with `https://<YOUR_PROJECT_ID>.appspot.com`
 1. In terminal, run `gactions update --action_package action.json --project <YOUR_PROJECT_ID>`